 2015 HRS/EHRA/APHRS/SOLAECE Expert Consensus Statement on Optimal Implantable Cardioverter-Defibrillator Programming and Testing

 Implantable cardioverter-defibrillator (ICD) therapy is clearly an effective therapy for selected patients in definable populations.
 The benefits and risks of ICD therapy are directly impacted by programming and surgical decisions.
 This flexibility is both a great strength and a weakness, for which there has been no prior official discussion or guidance.
-This consensus statement provides a state of the art review of the field and reports the recommendations of a writing group comprised of international experts.
-The consensus statement includes 32 distinctive recommendations which were approved by an average of 96 percent of the 35 writing committee members.
+This consensus statement provides a state-of-the-art review of the field and reports the recommendations of a writing group comprised of international experts.
+The consensus statement includes 32 distinctive recommendations that were approved by an average of 96 percent of the 35 writing committee members.

 Visit the HRS Learning Center to access a webinar on the 2015 HRS/EHRA/APHRS/SOLAECE Expert Consensus Statement on Optimal Implantable Cardioverter-Defibrillator Programming and Testing.

 Learn how to implement more than 30 recommendations from the document in your clinical practice by viewing this activity, presented by the document Chairs.